MSRConnections/Azure-training-course/Content/Introduction/Introduction Creating Accounts HOL.md

 - Sign up for a new Microsoft Account.
 - Sign up for an Azure subscription
 - Log into Azure with your Microsoft account
-- Switch between the Preview Portal and the Classic Portal
+- Switch between the Azure Portal and the Classic Portal

 <a name="Prerequisites"></a>
 ### Prerequisites ###